-- i) The Deputy Registrar or his/her nominee shall have responsibility for ensuring that, where necessary, examination question papers are submitted to External Examiners for approval as per the UCB's Code of Practice on External Examining and the University of Birmingham Code of Practice on External Examining (Taught Provision) as appropriate. - ii) The Executive Dean of School or his/her nominee shall have responsibility for ensuring that suitably verified and formatted examination question papers are forwarded to the Examinations Unit by any deadlines set by the Deputy Registrar. - iii) Examination question papers shall be in the format specified in the Code of Practice on the Conduct of Formal Written Examinations.
+- i) The Head of Student Records and Academic Registry or their nominee shall have responsibility for ensuring that, where necessary, examination question papers are submitted to External Examiners for approval as per the UCB's Code of Practice on External Examining and the University of Birmingham and the University of Warwick Code of Practice on External Examining (Taught Provision) as appropriate. - ii) The Executive Dean of School or their nominee shall have responsibility for ensuring that suitably verified and formatted examination question papers are forwarded to the Examinations Unit by any deadlines set by the Head of Student Records and Academic Registry or their nominee. - iii) Examination question papers shall be in the format specified in the Code of Practice on the Conduct of Formal Written Examinations. - iv) Where an Apprentice is undertaking an End Point Assessment, the conduct and format will examine the apprenticeship standard and the requirements stated by the End Point Assessor.